xsxsx-999/5343-project3-T13/README.md

 https://xsxsx-999.github.io/random-url-for-AB-test-5243/

 This URL Randomly split users to different versions of our App.
+The html code is named 'index.html'.

 ### URLs for 2 versions: